-- Rule 10.7: Unless good cause is shown, motions must be filed in accordance with the Trial Management Order.
+- Rule 10.5: Military judges will rule on motions in a timely fashion so as not to create unnecessary delay in court proceedings.
+In instances when a ruling must be reserved, the military judge shall revisit the issue and rule when the reason for the reserved ruling is resolved.
+Military judges are encouraged to issue written rulings where appropriate and/or state their rationale on the record for their decisions. - Rule 10.6: If the military judge rules adversely to the government and the government contemplates an appeal pursuant to Article 62, UCMJ and R.C.M.
+908, the military judge must state on the record the time of the ruling, the time the 72-hour appeal period will run, as well as how and where the government may provide the military judge with written notice of appeal. - Rule 10.7: Unless good cause is shown, motions must be filed in accordance with the TMO.
 Good cause is determined by the military judge.
-As supervisory counsel are not party to the trial, they shall not make, or be required to make, statements or certifications as to the timeliness of motions or whether good cause has been shown. - EJCR 10.7a: Any counsel may file motions in advance of the filing deadline.
+Supervisory counsel are not a party to the trial; therefore, supervisory counsel shall not make, or be required to make, statements/certifications regarding timeliness of motions or whether good cause has been shown on the record. - EJCR 10.7a: Any counsel may file motions in advance of the filing deadline.
 In addition, either side may request an Article 39(a) session for the purpose of litigating any motion prior to the motions session date ordered by the Court.
-Should counsel desire to file any motion or response after a court-ordered trial milestone, that counsel shall include an a affidavit of good cause detailing why counsel missed the court ordered deadline and why the court should now entertain the motion.
-The affidavit will also include a statement confirming that the counsel's regional supervisory counsel has been notified of the late filing and the reasons therefore. - Rule 10.8: In cases wherein a named victim is represented by victim's legal counsel, all notices and motions in which an alleged victim's rights are implicated under the Uniform Code of Military Justice, Rules for Courts-Martial or the Military Rules of Evidence shall be served upon victims' legal counsel.
-In cases where a named victim is not represented by victims' legal counsel, any notice or motion which implicates an alleged victim's rights shall be provided to the alleged victim via the trial counsel. - EJCR 10.9: Litigation of motions will involve presentation of legal and competent evidence; i.e., testimony, documentary evidence, stipulations, etc. Facts must be established upon which the military judge may make essential findings.
+Should counsel desire to file any motion or response after a court-ordered trial milestone, that counsel shall include an affidavit of good cause detailing why counsel missed the court ordered deadline and why the court should now entertain the motion.
+The affidavit will also include a statement confirming that the counsel's regional supervisory counsel has been notified of the late filing and the reasons therefore. - Rule 10.8: Motions to Reconsider.
+Parties seeking reconsideration of a military judge's written pre-trial ruling or order must file a motion within fourteen (14) days after the pre-trial ruling or order is filed, unless the court extends the time for good cause shown.
+A motion to reconsider must be based on: - (a) an intervening change in controlling law; - (b) the availability of new evidence; or - (c) the need to correct clear error or prevent manifest injustice. - Rule 10.9: In such cases where the defense moves to dismiss charges and specifications on the grounds of a speedy trial violation, the trial counsel will prepare a written chronology of events prior to trial.
+See United States v.
+Ramsey, 28 M.J.
+370, 374 (C.M.A.
+1989). - Rule 10.10: When a trial counsel serves a Bill of Particulars on the defense, it shall also be filed with the court and marked as an appellate exhibit.

+EJCR 10.11: Litigation of motions will involve presentation of legal and competent evidence; i.e., testimony, documentary evidence, stipulations, etc. Facts must be established upon which the military judge may make essential findings.
 Ordinarily, mere assertions or proffers of counsel or statements of fact contained in motions are not competent evidence.